A Man For All Seasons (1966) dir. Fred Zinneman

 Starring: Paul Schofield, Robert Shaw, Wendy Hiller, Leo McKern, Orson Welles, John Hurt

-As I said in my review of “Frost/Nixon” the political life of Richard Nixon continues to make for great drama.
+Over the past 40 years the political life of Richard Nixon continues to make for great drama.
 The same goes for the court of Henry VIII.
-That period in history with it’s religious, political, military and romantic conflict, provides more than enough intrigue for these stories to be retold again and again.
+That period in history with its religious, political, military and romantic conflict provides more than enough intrigue for these stories to be retold again and again.

-As everyone’s knows, it’s the 16th century and King Henry the VIII (Robert Shaw) has fallen in love with Anne Boleyn and desires to get a divorce from his current wife, a Spanish Royal, Catherine of Aragon.
-This would require an annulment by the Pope – a request which would likely not get granted.
+As everyone knows, it’s the 16th century and King Henry VIII (Robert Shaw) has fallen in love with Anne Boleyn and desires to get a divorce from his current wife, Spanish Royal Catherine of Aragon.
+This would require an annulment by the Pope – a request which would likely not be granted.
 The King desires the support of his good friend and new Chancellor of the kingdom, Sir Thomas More (Paul Scofield).
-Despite their friendship and the political ramifications of defying the King More’s personal scruples and stubbornness with the law prevents him from going along – an act which would see him tried for treason.
+Despite their friendship and the political ramifications of defying the King, More’s personal scruples and stubbornness with the law prevents him from going along – an act which would see him tried for treason.

 Anchored by More’s performance, the heart of the film is his steadfast belief in the law.
 The internal struggle for More is not whether the King has the right to divorce his wife, but the effect his decisions would have on his family.
 More has the noble belief that in death his surviving family will retain the honour of his sacrifice.
 Of course, in the reality of the situation his wife cannot see the value in this.
 It all makes for a complicated web of conflict.

-The finale of the film is More’s trial, which is dramatized with the same battle of intellect, words, and wills as the finale of “Frost/Nixon”.
-For More, a fight to retain his freedom without sacrifice of his moral beliefs.
+The finale of the film is More’s trial, which is dramatized with the same battle of intellect, words and wills as the finale of Frost/Nixon.
+For More, it's a fight to retain his freedom without the sacrifice of his moral beliefs.